If you’re a parent, you’ll go above and beyond to keep your child healthy.

-Long story short, CBD stands for cannabidiol, a natural compound in cannabis plants that has an array of positive effects on the body and brain but is non-psychoactive, unlike THC.
+Long story short, CBD stands for cannabidiol, a natural compound in cannabis plants with an array of positive effects on the body and brain but is non-psychoactive, unlike THC.

-CBD is becoming increasingly popular for a variety of negative symptoms, from anxiety to pain and inflammation (read more here).
+CBD is becoming increasingly popular for various negative symptoms, from anxiety to pain and inflammation (read more here).